How to Organize Dental Patient Photos

 Create a Folder Structure by Patient

-Organize photos using “Last Name, First Name” folder naming convention for immediate HIPAA compliance and consistent organization across your practice.
+Organize photos using “Last Name, First Name” folder naming convention for consistent organization across your practice.

 Patient Photos/